Technical file

 A technical file is a set of documents that describes a product and can prove that the product was designed in accordance with the requirements of a quality management system.

-All products that have a CE mark must have a technical file which must contain the information that proves that the product conforms with the EU directives and regulations for CE-marked products.
-EU enforcement authorities may demand a copy of the technical file for many years after the last product was made.
-Customers do not usually have access to the technical file.
+All products that fall under the scope of the General Product Safety Regulation (EU) 2023/988 (GPSR), including CE-marked products, must have a technical file (also referred to as a Digital Product Passport) that contains information demonstrating conformity with the applicable safety requirements.
+The technical file must additionally show compliance with the relevant EU directives and regulations.
+EU enforcement authorities may request a copy of the technical file for many years after the last product was made.
+Consumers do not normally have access to the technical file.

 Content

-A technical file is usually based on a document archive system that ensures longevity of documents and can either be on paper or in electronic files.
-It can include drawings, specifications, reports, review records, meeting minutes, labels, instructions for use, software source code, production process flow charts, etc. One document may be named "technical file" and list all other documents that are considered part of the technical file but it can be made available to the competent authority on request.
+Under the GPSR, a technical file must be maintained for all consumer products placed on the EU market to demonstrate compliance with general safety requirements.
+The technical file can be stored on paper or electronically and must ensure long-term availability and accessibility.